rodrigocitadin/blog/content/posts/logic-behind-the-scenes.md

 Focus on the seventh line, when **r** is true and **(p ∨ q) → (¬r)** is true too, this means John is sleeping and our phrase is true, and if we observe, **p** and **q** are false at this point, so this answers our question: **Joseph can't play piano while John is sleeping.**

 Why all this fuss about figuring out something we can infer just by reading?
 We've just complicated a simple problem.
 Yes, in this case, that's true, but what if we have 8, 20, or 1,000 variables?
-Think carefully without a truth table.
+Good luck thinking without a truth table.

-Just for information, given a **n** number of atomic formulas (the simplest, indivisible unit of a logical expression, like **p** and **q**), the number of rows will be 2^n and the number of possible truth tables 2^(2^n)
+Just for information, given a **n** number of atomic formulas (the simplest, indivisible unit of a logical expression, like **p** and **q**), the number of rows will be **2^n** and the number of possible truth tables **2^(2^n)**